Eyescale/Consensus/Examples/System/README.txt

 	approach that gives us the chance to harmonize ourselves with our environment.

-	The example source code under the ./Examples/System directory illustrates how such systems can be architected using linear programming language such as C.
+	The example source code under the ./Examples/System directory illustrates how such systems can be architected using linear programming languages such as C.

 Design
 	.
 A System is entirely defined by the series of its States.